spannm/ucanaccess/README.md

-*(This branch is a work-in-progress.
-It uses a pre-release version of Jackcess 3.x)*

 This is the official source code repository for **UCanAccess**, a pure Java JDBC driver for working with Microsoft Access database files.